If operating systems ran airlines

 DOS Airlines: Passengers are handed maps, compasses, rulers,

-pencils & an airplane manual (shrink wrapped) as they enter the
+pencils & an airplane manual (shrink wrapped) as they enter

 plane...Have to figure out how to get the plane to wherever they